 Edie Winograde (Board Chair, Collections Manager): Edie Winograde received a MFA in Photography and Related Media from the School of Visual Arts in New York city in 1995, and holds a BA in Environmental Studies from the University of California, Santa Cruz.
-She has been living and working in Denver since 2007, and teaches photography at Metropolitan State College.
+She has been living and working in Denver since 2007, and teaches photography part-time at the University of Denver.
 Winograde’s photographs have been exhibited nationally in museums and art venues including the Nicolaysen Art Museum, the Colorado Springs Fine Arts Center, the Aldrich Contemporary Art Museum, the International Center for Photography, the Bronx Museum of the Arts, and Artists Space.
 Her work is represented by Robischon Gallery in Denver and the Front Room Gallery in Brooklyn, NY.
 Awards for her work include an Aaron Siskind Foundation Photographer’s Fellowship and artist’s residencies at Kala Institute, Anderson Ranch Arts Center, the Constance Saltonstall Foundation for the Arts and the Millay Colony for the Arts. www.ewinograde.com

 Donna Altieri has lived in Colorado since 1970 and holds a BA from Connecticut College (back then COCOforWO) and an MA in English and Education from Columbia University, NYC.
 In 1980, she started Altieri Instrument Bags (AIB), a basement business that evolved from her passion for design and a tuba-playing friend who needed a custom backpack bag for his instrument.
 AIB moved from the basement, to an enterprise center, to a 1960′s building a block from home, while growing into an international business.
 Donna writes that she has been lucky enough to travel around the world, for business and for fun, with her trusty Minolta and now digital Nikon always on her shoulder.